Miyou/i3-gnome/README.md

 # i3-gnome-panel [![Maintenance](https://img.shields.io/maintenance/yes/2018.svg)]()

-Allows you to use i3-wm with GNOME 3 Session infrastructure.
+Allows you to use i3-wm with GNOME 3 Session infrastructure and Gnome-panel.

 ## Requirements
 * i3-wm